Zac Goldsmith: House of Lords: 2020–present

 On 1 June 2020, the Parliamentary Commissioner for Standards concluded Goldsmith had breached the standards commission's code of conduct by his use of publicly-funded stationery and postage for political purposes around 1 November 2019, shortly before the 2019 general election.
 The commission released a report in June upholding an allegation made against Goldsmith on 5 November 2019.
 The report said they had considered the "timing, tone, and content of the letter and concluded that it was of a party-political nature rather than a communication for parliamentary purposes".
 He accepted the commission's finding and agreed to re-pay £8,954.33 to cover the mailing costs.

 In September 2022, Goldsmith was appointed Minister of State for Asia, Energy, Climate and Environment by Liz Truss.
 He was reappointed by Rishi Sunak with new responsibilities for overseas territories and the Commonwealth.

+On 30 June 2023, Goldsmith resigned from his ministerial position, saying the government showed "apathy" towards environmental issues and that Sunak's "simply uninterested" attitude had paralysed policymaking.
+A day earlier, he had been named as one of 10 parliamentarians accused of waging a "co-ordinated campaign" to interfere with a Commons investigation into Boris Johnson, which led opposition parties to call for Goldsmith's dismissal.
+The report from the Privileges Committee cited a retweet from 9 June in which Goldsmith commented that the outcome of the investigation was predetermined.
+In a letter to Goldsmith, Sunak said that Goldsmith had "decided to take a different course" after being asked to apologise for the tweet.
+Speaking to the BBC, Goldsmith said that he was happy to apologise for his public comments as a minister, but that his resignation was "a long time coming".